leuville/leuville-arduino-lmic-easy/README.md

 ### LMICWrapper
 LMICWrapper is a base class for LoRaWAN endnodes built on top of LMIC library.
 It has been tested with two LMIC implementations (see Required libraries section).

-LMICWrapper stores LoRaWAN messages into a deque object (STL)
+LMICWrapper stores LoRaWAN messages into a deque object (STL).
+Each time runloopOnce() is called, a LMIC callback job is registered to send first

 ### ProtobufEndnode<>
 ProtobufEndnode is a subclass of LMICWrapper which uses ProtocolBuffer to serialize/deserialize LoRaWAN messages.